Ruth’s Table fosters opportunities for people of all ages to engage in creative expression.

 Along with her gift, came Ruth's wish: for the table to serve as a hearth for creativity.

-We continue to strive to foster social connections and positive change through creative programming and build an environment where participatory arts are integral to life in our community.
+Ruth’s Table continues to strive to foster social connections and positive change through creative programming and build an environment where participatory arts are integral to life in our community.